Benjamin Willis (educator): Superintendent of Chicago Public Schools

 In 1953, he was appointed superintendent of Chicago Public Schools.
-He left Buffalo for his new job in Chicago, starting on September 1, 1953, and becoming the highest-paid educator in the United States.
+He left Buffalo for his new job in Chicago, starting on September 1, 1953, and becoming the highest-paid educator in the United States at the time with an annual salary of $30,000.
+In 1957, when the board renewed Benjamin C. Willis' contract as superintendent, he was given a pay raise that increased his salary to $42,500, making him once again the highest-paid school superinendent in the nation.
 His salary was so high that, in 1963, the only public official in the United States with a higher salary was the president of the United States.
+Along with the pay raise, during his 1957 contract renewal he also received a promise from Board of Education President William B. Traynor that he would be given free rein in running the schools.

 For his first eight years in the job, despite encountering some problems related to the growth of school system, Willis received strong public support.
 His actions drew praise.
 During the earlier part of his tenure, Willis was among the most celebrated school superintendents of the time, and was hailed in both local and national media for modeling efficiency and competence.
 This created a positive image for the school district.

 During his first year, he negotiated a new salary schedule for teachers, which included raises and which put in place a six-hour day for all teachers.

 Willis was hailed for his construction of new schools.
 In his tenure, he streamlined the construction of new school buildings and built over 100 new school buildings, which earned him the nickname "Big Ben the Builder".
 Several bond issues were approved by voters during his tenure for new school construction, and the money was carefully spent with strong planning, heavily overseen by Willis.
 By 1963, 40% of students attended school in new or modernized structures.

 He also decreased class sizes, reintroduced summer school, and expanded the junior college system.

 Willis acquired a reputation for asserting his authority.
 Willis opposed what he saw as efforts by the Chicago Board of Education to intrude on his authority.
 For instance, 1963, after the school altered details of a student transfer plan, he resigned in protest.
 The board relented to his pressure, withdrawing their actions and rehiring three weeks later.